CactuseSecurity/firewall-orchestrator/documentation/installer/server-install.md

 # Installation instructions server

-- for client installation see [client install instructions](client-eto-install.md)
 - use latest debian or ubuntu minimal server with ssh service running (need to install and configure sudo for debian)
 - this will install various software components to your system.
 It is recommended to do so on a dedicated (test) system.